WSU-kduncan/cs3900-workoutplan/BR-InterviewQuestions.md

 # Interview Questions

-Remember each team member needs to commit 3 questions & an individual interview.
+Remember, each team member needs to commit 3 questions, and an individual interview.

 ## Chase
 1. The last time you went on a run, what sort of statistics did you view for your run?